 - Caffeine consumption

-- Premature ovarian failure – the loss of regular ovarian function prior 40 years of age
+- Premature ovarian failure – the loss of regular ovarian function before 40 years of age

 - Polycystic ovary syndrome (PCOS)